10 work team-building activities your coworkers will love

 Finally, one great way to build team camaraderie is to invite everyone to a night out after the workday.
 Choose your favorite fun group activity: an escape room, improv show, intramural sports league, karaoke night, whatever you choose.
 As long as your team is having fun and connecting, you're doing something right — and you’re on your way to one successful team.

-Many remote experiences exist, too — virtual escape rooms, themed cocktail nights, and trivia all offer teammates bonding opportunities outside the workplace.
+There are many ways to do a remote “offsite” as well — virtual escape rooms, themed cocktail nights, and trivia all offer teammates bonding opportunities outside the workplace.

 Improve your team-building with Mural

-Luckily, Mural offers collaborative digital spaces where you and your team can create opportunities to get to know each other.
+Luckily, Mural offers collaborative digital spaces where you and your team can engage in team building activities and create opportunities to get to know each other, even if you’re not in an office together.
 Get started today with a Free Forever plan, and invite unlimited members so your whole team can participate.

 Bryan Kitch